danielccunha/scripts/README.md

   </p>
 </div>

 This project is basically a small collection of scripts which I frequently use.
-I developed them using [Manjaro](https://manjaro.org/) (Arch linux), so its possible that some scripts, like the linux configuration (obviously) won't work in other distros.
+I developed them using [Manjaro](https://manjaro.org/) (Arch-based distro), so its possible that some scripts, like the linux configuration won't work in other distros (obviously).

 ## Installation